 Blue Mountain Union School winter sports programs will initiate coach-led practice sessions (e.g., skills and drills work) and inter-squad scrimmages no earlier than December 26, 2020.

-- High school sports will begin on 9/8/20.
+- High school sports will begin once approved by the Governor's Task Force.
 High school practices will be posted online the Friday preceding for the following week.

-- Middle school sports will begin on 9/11/20 and will run no more than four days a week (Monday, Tuesday, Thursday and Friday).
+- Middle school sports will begin up to one week proceeding the approval by the Governor's Task Force and will run no more than four days a week (Monday, Tuesday, Thursday and Friday).
 Events will only be allowed on days where in person learning is taking place with the exception of possibly cross country.
 Practices will be posted online the Friday preceding for the following week.

 - If student athletes and/or coaches leave the facility they will be required to be screened just as anyone arriving for the first time before every practice/game.
 See (1a) Health Screenings - BMU Procedure

-- Coaches are to conduct training as prescribed by the school and wear a mask throughout the entire training session at all times when physical distance of six feet cannot be consistently maintained.
+- Coaches are to conduct training as prescribed by the school and wear a mask throughout the entire training session at all times and when possible keep physical distance of six feet consistently maintained.
 Coaches and student-athletes should bring at least two masks to every practice.
 Masks should be washed after every practice.

 - The VPA has waived the required Well Exam for participation in interscholastic sports for the 2020-21 season

-- All coaches, players, officials and spectators will be screened with a temperature check, Covid-19 related questions, contact tracing information and mandatory wearing of a mask while practicing social distancing throughout the entire event.
+- All coaches, players, officials, and other personnel will be screened with a temperature check, Covid-19 related questions, contact tracing information and mandatory wearing of a mask while practicing social distancing throughout the entire event.